Dirkster99/PyNotes/PySpark_VS_Panda_DataFrame/PySpark.md

 ## Note

+The result of the above PySpark expression is a new dataframe object.
+You need to assign it to a new or exsiting `df` variable in order to query/process the value later on.

 Be careful with division by zero because its NULL in PySpark wheras its infinity in Pandas.

 # Fill Null Values